 Coordinate your own success - earn your IACBE accredited Bachelor of Arts in Supply Chain Management from Ashford University.
 Because of the complexity of managing inventory, supply, and costs, the demand for supply chain and logistics managers is expected to grow faster than for other professionals.

-Dr. Donald McKay is an Assistant Professor for the Forbes School of Business at Ashford University.
+Dr. Donald McKay is an Associate Dean in the Forbes School of Business at Ashford University.
 He holds a PhD in Information Systems from Nova Southeastern University in Fort Lauderdale-Davie, FL; an MS in Management Information Systems; an MBA from New York University in International Business; and a BS from Maine Maritime Academy.
 Read his full bio.